flotob/curia/README.md

     <h1>CG Sample Plugin</h1>
 </div>

 This sample plugin demonstrates the core capabilities of the [Common Ground Plugin Library](https://github.com/Common-Ground-DAO/CGPluginLib).
-It provides a practical example of integrating the plugin library, showcasing essential frontend-backend interactions and common use cases.
+It provides a practical example of integrating the plugin library, showcasing essential frontend-backend interactions, real-time features, and common use cases.

+**Key Features:**
+- 🔐 **Secure Board-Level Permissions**: Role-based access control for community boards
+- ⚡ **Real-Time Updates**: Live voting, comments, typing indicators, and user presence via Socket.IO
+- 🏗️ **Custom Server Architecture**: Next.js + Socket.IO with JWT authentication
+- 🚀 **Production Ready**: Railway-compatible deployment with proper build pipeline

 Use this as a reference implementation to understand how to leverage the full feature set of CG plugins in your own applications.